NOR is not a position, model, or system in its own right: it is a critique of conventional ideas regarding the human condition.

 NOR Criticism 2

 When for example we talk about an atom and its relationships with one or more other atoms, we not only gloss over criticism 1 by assuming that the atom is somehow a valid and uniform unit of reality, but we unwittingly cast doubt on that validity by accepting that the atom is in fact not discrete.
 Even if we assume some validity for the things-plus-relationships model on which our minds normally run, how can we be sure we have defined correctly the supposed limit where any given thing stops and its relationship with other supposed things starts?

 One way of discussing this question involves considering a continuum in which one end sees the universe as wholly populated by utterly discrete and utterly unrelated things, whilst the other end sees the universe as a single and utterly indivisible whole.
 The extreme idea of utterly discrete and utterly unrelated things seems clearly nonsensical as it would for example, necessitate that one atom could never affect another atom – and in fact that nothing could ever affect anything else.
 Such a worldview is obviously at odds with our everyday ideas and our many sciences.
-However, at the other extreme of the continuum there is nothing ridiculous about the idea of an utterly indivisible universe, beyond the idea seeming impractical and hard to grasp.
-But in terms of the human mind having nonetheless evolved to embrace the objective perspective, what else could be expected given that such evolution delivered tangible survival advantages within a threatening world?
+However, at the other extreme of the continuum there is nothing ridiculous about the idea of an utterly indivisible universe – beyond that the idea seems impractical and hard to grasp.
+But as regards why the human mind evolved to prefer the objective perspective, what else could be expected given that such a form of cognition delivered tangible survival advantages within a threatening world?